Start a STORYVOR Reading Challenge!

 Download your printable STORYVOR Reading Challenge Guide:

 Reading aloud to children – whether in a classroom or at home – is a bit like a secret shortcut to literacy.
-Here are ten great tips to do so effectively and confidently.
+Here are ten tips to do so effectively and confidently.

-Engaging a reluctant readers can be a challenge.
+Engaging reluctant readers can be a challenge.
 But fear not, parents and teachers!
 With these seven strategies, you can help spark their interest and foster a love for reading.

 If you’re just starting to build your picture book library and wondering where to begin, here are five tried-and-tested masterpieces sure to delight.